Category: Arthritis & Joint Pain

 A 7-Day Low-Impact Movement Plan for Arthritis (Knee, Hip, or Hands)

-Infographic showing a 7-day low-impact movement plan for arthritis with joint-friendly mobility, low-impact cardio, and light strengthening options for knee, hip, or hand arthritis.
+Infographic showing a 7-day low-impact movement plan for arthritis with mobility, low-impact cardio, and light strengthening options for knee, hip, or hand arthritis.

-Image 1: A simple 7-day plan to reduce stiffness and build confidence—without flaring symptoms.
+Image 1: A simple week you can repeat—reduce stiffness and build confidence without flaring symptoms.

 Daily motion improves stiffness and joint “feel”

-Strength protects joints (even light, 2–3 days/week)
+Strength protects joints (even light, 2–4 days/week)

-Progress one thing at a time (minutes OR sets)
+Progress one thing at a time (minutes OR sets OR range)

-Arthritis doesn’t mean you should stop moving—it means you need a smarter plan.
-The right movement reduces stiffness, supports function, and builds confidence without flare-ups.
-If you want the bigger picture, start with Arthritis & Joint Pain Treatment and our pattern guide Arthritis: 6 Joint Pain Patterns.
+Arthritis doesn’t mean you should stop moving—it means you need a smarter dose.
+If you want the service overview, start with Arthritis & Joint Pain Treatment and our hub guide Arthritis: 6 Joint Pain Patterns.
 If a specific joint is the limiter, see Knee Pain Treatment or Hip Pain Treatment.

 Educational only.
 Not medical advice.
 Seek urgent care for severe/worsening symptoms or red flags.